 Your curl stylist will assess your hair, the texture, and check for any unevenness.
 The key is to balance out the cut on both sides so that when your hair grows, it will grow out evenly.

 YouTuber Kelly documented her experience with the Rezo Cut on her channel Joy Before Her and was lucky to get a session with Nubia Suarez herself.

 - Nubia noticed that Kelly’s hair had big gaps been the long layers and short layers.
-Her goal was to ensure this would be corrected.
+Her goal was to correct this.